Designing with Floor Beam Span Tables

 For photos of floor joists, with floor beams and posts see the house framing section of our house building blog.

-For more information on built-up wood floor beams or wood ceiling beams (also called girders) see the Girder section of Rough Framing in Woodworking Online.
+For more information on built-up wood floor beams or wood ceiling beams see Fine Home Building's article on built up beams.

 Now it's time to move on to: